1880 United States presidential election: Results

+36.2% of the voting age population and 80.6% of eligible voters participated in the election.
 The extremely close election, with very high turnout, reflected the typical pattern of the Gilded Age.
 Democrats were assured of a Solid South electoral vote, as well as most of the border states.
-Republicans captured the Northeast and Midwest, winning the critical swing states of New York, Ohio and Indiana.
+Republicans captured the Northeast and Midwest, winning the critical swing states of New York, Ohio, and Indiana.
 The Republicans captured the electoral vote 214–155, but the popular vote margin was under 2000 out of over 9 million votes cast.
 Republicans won the House of Representatives 147–135, but the Senate was evenly split, with the vice president casting the deciding vote.

 When all the ballots were counted, fewer than 2,000 votes separated Garfield and Hancock, the closest popular vote of any American presidential election before or since.
 The voters showed their interest in the election by turning out in record numbers; 78 percent of eligible voters cast a ballot, among largest percentages in American history.
 Each major party candidate earned just over 48 percent of the vote.
 Weaver won more than 3 percent, tripling the Greenback total of four years earlier.
 The other minor party candidates fared far worse, as Dow and Phelps earned 0.1 and 0.01 percent, respectively.
 Garfield carried the crucial state of New York by 20,000 votes out of 1.1 million cast there.
 Other states were much closer; Hancock's margin of victory in California was only about 144 votes.